Katzenkralle/webwatcher/README.md

 Let me know if you'd like this as part of a full setup guide or README!

 ### Configuration
 Although the provided Docker Compose file offers a functional setup, you may want to change the behavior of the webserver in some way.
-Please reference [this guide](./docs/backend_conf.md).
+Please reference [this document](./docs/backend_conf.md) that describes possible configuration options.
 For configuration of other containers, please refer to their respective documentation.

 ### Maintenance